 A few hundred yards to the south, across Drewett's Park, is St Paul's Church, whose Saxon chancel was part of the original monastery where Bede worshipped.
 In one of the windows, a beautiful roundel has been created using very early stained glass excavated from the site in 1980.
 Over the chancel arch is a Latin inscription recording that the monastery was dedicated on 23rd April 685 "in the fifteenth year of King Ecgfrith".
 Also here is a wooden statue of Bede, complete with quill pen symbolising his importance as a writer.

 Bede died in 735, shortly after finishing a translation of John's gospel.
 He was buried in a special porch on the north side of the church but his body was transferred to Durham cathedral in the eleventh century.
 The remains of the ruined monastery lie to the south of the church.
-Together with Monkwearmouth, Jarrow has now applied to UNESCO to be recognised as a World Heritage Site.
+In 2009 Jarrow, together with Monkwearmouth, applied to UNESCO to be recognised as a World Heritage Site.
+While deemed to have fulfilled some of the criteria, in 2012 the bid was temporarily withdrawn.

 Lying just across the river Wear from Sunderland, the name of the town describes both its location and its role in history.
 The monastery was founded in 674, on land granted by King Ecgfrith, by the much-travelled Benedict Biscop, who employed masons and glaziers from Gaul in its construction.
 Bede started his monastic career here as a young boy before transferring to Jarrow which Benedict founded seven years later.